Introduction

 Rust requires the impl block to appear in the same mod is the type it implements.
 Items cannot be added to a mod later either.
 However with Lockjaw information to generate the implementation may not be available at the time, especially for component builders.
 Furthermore, the implementation may not even be possible in the same crate for #[define_component].

-Component builders should be associated method of the component, or at least a free-standing function in the same mod.
-Otherwise it will be hard for users to locate them.
+Component builders should be associated method of the component, or at least a freestanding function in the same mod.
+Otherwise, it will be hard for users to locate them.

 Lockjaw handles this by implementing such methods by calling an extern method.
 Which will later be generated.
 While this works, if the user forgets to call the code generation macro, a cryptic linker error about missing symbol will appear.